polcarlo/weather-places-app/README.md

 My UI and UX implementation is not the best. but the core of the system is the best.
 Its so fast by using VueJS.
+I use Solid Principle for Laravel.
+This is the best way to consume 3rd party API to the system.
+Enjoy :D